nataphilips/tablesurfing/docs/description.md

 3. Host can post their available space.
 4. Guest can find an available space nearby with a glance.
 5. Host can view the guest profile.
-6. Guest ca view the host profile.
+6. Guest can view the host profile.
 7. Host can delete occupied listing.
 8. Guest can search by city or name a location.
 9. Guest and host can chat.